Loupeznik/Loupeznik/README.md

 - 🌱 I’m currently learning **Flutter, Unity**

-- 👨‍💻 Some of my projects are available at [https://dzarsky.eu](https://dzarsky.eu)
+- 👨‍💻 Some of my projects are available at [my personal website](https://dzarsky.eu)

-- 📝 I regularly write articles on [https://blog.dzarsky.eu](https://blog.dzarsky.eu)

 <h3 align="left">Languages and Tools:</h3>